Mets stars shine, NY saves season with 7-3 win over Padres

 After getting two outs in the eighth, Díaz was lifted to a warm ovation and waved to the crowd of 42,156 as he walked off the mound.

-With two on in the ninth, Profar nearly made it close on a long drive caught just in front of the fence.
+With two on in the ninth, Profar hit a long drive that was caught just in front of the right-center fence.
 Adam Ottavino walked in a run before Showalter went to Lugo for the final out.

+“We knew going into this game it was going to be tough,” Grisham said.
+“Any team that’s fighting for its life is going to come out guns blazing.
+We’re gonna be in the same situation tomorrow.”

 TRAINER’S ROOM

 Mets: RHP Taijuan Walker replaced left-handed reliever Joely Rodríguez (shoulder) on the series roster before the game, an injury substitution that needed to be approved by Major League Baseball.
 Rodríguez won’t be eligible to return unless the Mets reach the NL Championship Series.
 He did not pitch in Friday night’s 7-1 loss. … Slumping DH Darin Ruf returned from a neck strain and played his first game since Sept.
-25. Showalter picked the 36-year-old Ruf, an eight-year major league veteran, at DH over 20-year-old catcher Francisco Álvarez, rated baseball’s top prospect by MLB.com before making his major league debut Sept.
-30. Ruf ended the season with four hits, none for extra bases, in his final 48 at-bats (.083).
-But he’s excelled against left-handed pitching throughout his career and entered 3 for 7 with a home run and three walks against Snell.
-“A little history there.
-I like the flexibility it gives us with the catchers,” Showalter explained.
-“Darin’s got a little bit more of a track record, especially where the Padres are concerned.”
-Ruf struck out, walked and was hit by a pitch. … All-Star RF Starling Marte moved from sixth in the batting order back up to his regular No. 2 slot.
-Marte went 2 for 4 with two steals Friday night in his first game since Sept.
-6, when he was hit by a pitch and broke the middle finger on his right (throwing) hand.
+25. Ruf struck out, walked and was hit by a pitch.

 UP NEXT